-72. Involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is fully aware of what is happening.
-The activities may involve inappropriate physical contact, including penetrative (e.g. rape or buggery) or non-penetrative acts (e.g. kissing, rubbing, masturbation and touching the outside of clothing).
-This may include non-contact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.
-Sexual abuse can take place online and technology can be used to facilitate offline abuse.
+- 77. Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
-Grooming a child in preparation for abuse including via the internet is also a matter of sexual abuse.

-73. Typical symptoms to look out for:

-- a detailed sexual knowledge inappropriate to the age of the child; - behaviour that is excessively affectionate or sexual towards other children or adults; - victims will often make a limited disclosure to an adult but will often be preoccupied with secrecy and will try to convince the adult to keep dangerous information secret; - fear of medical examinations; - a fear of being alone with particular adults; - a sudden loss of appetite, compulsive eating, anorexia nervosa or bulimia nervosa; - excessive masturbation, especially worrying if it takes place in public;

-- promiscuity; - sexual approaches or assaults on adults or other children; - pregnancy, urinary tract infections or sexually transmitted diseases are all immediate causes of concern; - bruises to the breast, buttocks, lower abdomen, thighs, genital and rectal areas; - discomfort or pain in the anal area; - the drawing of sexually explicit or pornographic images; - the need to change underwear excessively. - 74.
+Women can also commit acts of sexual abuse, as can other children. - 78.
+Typical symptoms to look out for: - a detailed sexual knowledge inappropriate to the age of the child; - behaviour that is excessively affectionate or sexual towards other children or adults; - victims will often make a limited disclosure to an adult but will often be preoccupied with secrecy and will try to convince the adult to keep dangerous information secret; - fear of medical examinations; - a fear of being alone with particular adults; - a sudden loss of appetite, compulsive eating, anorexia nervosa or bulimia nervosa; - excessive masturbation, especially worrying if it takes place in public; - promiscuity; - sexual approaches or assaults on adults or other children; - pregnancy, urinary tract infections or sexually transmitted diseases are all immediate causes of concern; - bruises to the breast, buttocks, lower abdomen, thighs, genital and rectal areas; - discomfort or pain in the anal area; - the drawing of sexually explicit or pornographic images; - the need to change underwear excessively. - 79.
 It should be remembered that all of the above are typical but may have other causes.